Department of Psychology Master's Overview

 Our department does not admit terminal master's students.

-We offer a single doctoral degree in Psychology which may be earned in one of the following programs: brain, behavior, and quantitative science, clinical psychology, and social psychology.
+We offer a single doctoral degree in psychology which may be earned in one of the following programs: brain, behavior, and quantitative science, clinical psychology, and social psychology.
 Please visit our department website for more information on these programs.
-Students admitted to one of our 5 programs enter with the expectation of continuing graduate study through the Ph.D.
+Students admitted to one of these programs enter with the expectation of continuing graduate study through the Ph.D.

-A clinical child psychology training program has been developed for doctoral students in an interdepartmental program with the Department of Applied Behavioral Science.
+A separate clinical child psychology training program has been developed for doctoral students in an interdepartmental program with the Department of Applied Behavioral Science.
 For more information regarding the clinical child graduate program, please visit their website.